EQUALLY INVESTED ... WHAT THIS MEANS:

 PATHFINDER PARTNERS FUND

 This fund invests in high-torque, early-stage companies that have the potential to generate superior returns.

 PATHFINDER REAL FUND

 This fund invests in assets exhibiting specific qualities that allow for growth beyond inflation.

 This fund focuses on companies with revenue exposure to developed international & emerging markets.

 PATHFINDER RESOURCE FUND

-This fund is a concentrated portfolio comprised of natural resource companies.
+A fund of concentrated natural resource companies.

 National Instrument 31-103 requires registered firms to disclose information that a reasonable investor would expect to know, including any material conflicts with the firm or its representatives.
 Doug Johnson and/or Pathfinder Asset Management Limited are an insider of companies periodically mentioned in this report.
 Please visit www.paml.ca for full disclosures.